-Based on the framework of internal financial controls established and maintained by theCompany work performed by the internal statutory and secretarial auditors reviewsperformed by the management and the relevant Board Committees the Board in concurrencewith the Audit Committee is of the opinion that the Company's internal financial controlswere adequate and effective as on March_31 2020.
+Based on the framework of internal financial controls established and maintained by theCompany work performed by the internal statutory and secretarial auditors reviewsperformed by the management and the relevant Board Committees the Board in concurrencewith the Audit Committee is of the opinion that the Company's internal financial controlswere adequate and effective as on 31st March 2021.

-(a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures.
+(a) In the preparation of the annual accounts the applicable accounting standards havebeen followed along with a proper explanation of material departures.

-(d) The Directors had prepared the annual accounts on a going concern basis.
+(d) The Directors have prepared the annual accounts on a going concern basis.

-(e) The Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and operating effectively.
+(e) The Directors have laid down internal financial controls to be followed by theCompany which are adequate and operating effectively.

 (f) The Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

-The Board at its meeting held on October 22 2019 has reappointed M/s.
-Ernst& Young LLP as the Company's Internal Auditors for a further period of three years ending on30th September 2022.
+The Board at its meeting held on 22nd October 2019 had re-appointed Ernst& Young LLP as the Company's Internal Auditors for a tenure of three years ending on30th September 2022.

 As required under Regulation 34 of SEBI Listing Regulations the Management Discussionand Analysis Report forms part of this Annual Report.